-- All admissions shall be provisional until and unless candidates meet the eligibility criteria. - Admission will stand cancelled if a candidate does not meet eligibility criteria, or there is failure to pay programme/course fees. - Admission will stand cancelled, if candidate does not submit proof of eligibility within stipulated time given by Directorate of Online Education-Manipal University, Jaipur. - Directorate of Online Education-Manipal University, Jaipur has the right to make necessary changes from time to time as deemed fit in Eligibility criteria, programme/course structure, curriculum, duration, fee structure and programme announcement dates.
+- All admissions shall be provisional until and unless candidates meet the eligibility criteria. - Admission will stand cancelled if a candidate CDOEs not meet eligibility criteria, or there is failure to pay programme/course fees. - Admission will stand cancelled, if candidate CDOEs not submit proof of eligibility within stipulated time given by Centre for Distance and Online Education-Manipal University Jaipur . - Centre for Distance and Online Education-Manipal University Jaipur has the right to make necessary changes from time to time as deemed fit in Eligibility criteria, programme/course structure, curriculum, duration, fee structure and programme announcement dates.
 All changes will be notified on website. - Candidates should carefully read all instructions given in Programme prospectus before start of application form.